-- Investment Management activities (service provider is based in the UK) - Binding Authorities/Coverholder Agreements, albeit all agreements expired in 2021 due to nonrenewal or cancellation - Claims management for specific countries / claims to various Third-Party Agent's ("TPA's") (service providers are based in different countries)
+- Investment Management activities (service provider is based in the UK). - Binding Authorities/Coverholder Agreements (including claims handling agreements), albeit all agreements expired in 2021 due to non-renewal or cancellation. - Claims management for specific countries / claims to various Third-Party Agent's ("TPA's") (service providers are based in different countries).

-Outsourcing arrangements are notified to the relevant regulators as per local requirements.
+Outsourcing arrangements are notified, and where required, requested for approval, to the relevant regulators as per local requirements.